 Pacific Oaks students are responsible for being familiar with this Catalog and the requirements for their degrees and programs.
-All student will be assigned an advisor upon admission.
+All students will be assigned an advisor upon admission.
 Students are required to meet with their advisor regularly to review their academic progress and standing.

-CHANGE OF ADVISOR
+CHANGE OF ADVISOR AND/OR CAMPUS

 Students may request a change of advisor when they are unable to resolve communication problems with their current advisor.
 Students must make an effort to resolve any issues before requesting a change.
 A student may ask the Academic Director or the Student Success Director to assist in this process, if they choose.
-Change of Advisor request forms are available from the Admissions Office.
+Change of Advisor/Campus request forms are available from the Admissions Office.
 The form must be completed by the student and signed by the current advisor.
 Forms should be submitted to the Academic Director of your department or program.
-If the request is granted, the Academic Director will assign a new advisor and inform the appropriate parties.
+If the request is granted, the Academic Director will assign a new advisor and send the form to Admissions who will inform the appropriate parties.